sigmf/SigMF/sigmf-spec.md

 **The `extensions` Field**

-The `core:extensions` field in the Global Object is an array of `extension` Objects that describe SigMF extensions.
+A list of JSON Objects describing extensions used by this Recording.
 Extension Objects MUST contain the three key/value pairs defined below, and MUST NOT contain any other fields.

 | name       | required | type    | description                                                                 |
 | ---------- | -------- | ------- | --------------------------------------------------------------------------- |